klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/readme.md

 ## Additional considerations

 In his blog, [Elephantse4l][4] assumed that, by jumping to `syscall` instruction inside `ntdll`, we somehow "leaked" the syscall we used.

+In a [response](https://twitter.com/ElephantSe4l/status/1488463781621547009) on Twitter, [Elephantse4l][4] explained to me that what this means is that the return address (back from kernel) can be correlated using ETW to identify the system call we used.
+This would eventually open up for interesting scenarios where we use a direct JMP to a `syscall` in `ntdll`, but using the address of a `syscall` instruction from a different API than the one we are actually using.

+To make an example, if we are using `NtAllocateVirtualMemory`, we can perform an indirect jump to the address of the `syscall` instruction inside `NtTestAlert`, and so on.

-I'm not sure what he meant by that, because regardless how the system call is actually implemented (within the main program or via a jump to `ntdll`), it can be detected by leveraging kernel tracing.
+However, regardless how the system call is actually implemented (within the main program or via a jump to `ntdll`), it can still be detected by leveraging kernel tracing.
+Kernel tracing detects the system call by using the SSN value more than the return address, and as such, it's pretty difficult to trick.

 A trivial example is offered by the following D script for DTrace: